UK's Fox says does not support zero tariffs if no Brexit deal

 British media has reported Fox was considering the move to keep prices low for consumers in the event of a no-deal exit on March 29.
 Under World Trade Organization rules, Britain would have to apply the same policy to both the EU and the rest of the world.

-“I have not suggested the concept of zero tariffs,” Fox said when asked by lawmakers from parliament’s trade committee about the reports.
-“Unilateral liberalization is not what I would propose and I have not actually heard anyone else in government propose it.”
+“I have not suggested the concept of zero tariffs,” Fox said when asked by members of parliament from parliament’s trade committee about the reports.
+“Unilateral liberalisation is not what I would propose and I have not actually heard anyone else in government propose it.”

 But asked to rule out zero tariffs as an option, Fox said it was not within his power to do so as it was a collective government decision.